 Sebastian, self-taught DIY-er, Exeter

-Whether powered by gas or electricity, patio heaters are stylish space heaters designed to allow you to enjoy your outdoor space all year round – or even just when it's just a bit chilly out!
-Available in stainless steel, aluminium and steel, patio heaters can even be equipped with lights.
-Read on for our top tips!
+Patio heaters are stylish garden heaters used to warm up your outdoor space all year round or just when it's a little chilly out!
+Available in stainless steel, aluminium and steel, patio heaters can even be powered by gas or electricity, and some even come with lights.
+Read on to find the right patio heater for you.

 - Heat output